joywin2003/best-vs-code-extensions/README.md

-# Welcome Contributors to the Hacktoberfest Technical Documentation Repository! 🚀
+# Welcome Contributors to the Best VS code extensions for Reactjs Repository! 🚀

 To ensure a smooth and productive contribution process, please follow these guidelines: